hotwax/oms-documentation/documents/store-operations/GLOSSARY.md

 Digital gift cards, or e-gift cards, are virtual equivalents of physical gift cards.
 Customers receive them via email or text message along with a unique serial number that they can use to redeem the value stored in the card.
 When customers order a digital gift card on Shopify, the order is immediately auto-fulfilled, a serial number is assigned, and the value is loaded to activate the gift card.
 Consequently, when HotWax Commerce downloads that order from Shopify, it is automatically marked as "Completed".

 To Know more about Gift cards [Click Here](https://docs.hotwax.co/documents/v/learn-hotwax-oms/business-process-models/giftcardorderslifecycle#digital-gift-cards).

+## Estimated Delivery Date (EDD)

+The Estimated Delivery Date (EDD) is the predicted date on which a customer can expect to receive their order.
+Displaying the EDD prominently on Product Display Pages (PDP) is crucial for managing customer expectations, as it provides clear and honest delivery information, enhancing the overall customer experience.
+With HotWax Commerce, retailers can display the EDD on Shopify, empowering customers with essential information about when they can anticipate their order's arrival.

 ## Excluded ATP